Maria Freire: The Freire Group and corporate boards

-Other activities
+Public service and advisory roles

 Freire was a member of the Leadership Group of Accelerating COVID-19 Therapeutics and Vaccines (ACTIV).
-She was a member of the Science Board of the U.S. Food and Drug Administration (FDA) and served as chair from 2013 to 2015; is the chair of the business advisory board of the Institute for Biomedical Research, Barcelona, Spain has served as a member of the Commission on the Global Health Risk Framework for the Future of the National Academy of Medicine and the executive committee of the United Nations’ Sustainable Development Solutions Network.
-Freire also served as a member of the UN Secretary General High Level Panel on Access to Medicines.
-She also was selected as one of ten commissioners of the World Health Organization's Commission on Intellectual Property Rights, Innovation and Public Health (CIPIH) and served as a member on the International Advisory Committee for the Carlos Slim Health Institute.
+She was a member of the Science Board of the U.S. Food and Drug Administration (FDA) and chaired it from 2013 to 2015.
+She also served as a member of the Commission on the Global Health Risk Framework for the Future of the National Academy of Medicine and the executive committee of the United Nations' Sustainable Development Solutions Network.

+Freire served as a member of the UN Secretary-General's High-Level Panel on Access to Medicines.
+She was selected as one of ten commissioners of the World Health Organization's Commission on Intellectual Property Rights, Innovation and Public Health (CIPIH).
+Freire was also appointed to the Advisory Committee to the Director of the National Institutes of Health.

+Other memberships and board service

-In 2008, Freire was elected to the Institute of Medicine (National Academy of Medicine) and is currently a member of its Cecil Awards Selection Committee.
-Freire was elected to the Council on Foreign Relations in 2009 and serves on its Committee on Membership.
-She serves on the Board of Directors of Exelixis, Inc., and since April 2012, has served as a director on the board of the Alexandria Real Estate Equities, Inc.
+In 2008, Freire was elected to the Institute of Medicine (National Academy of Medicine).
+She was elected to the Council on Foreign Relations in 2009.

+She serves on the boards of directors of Exelixis, Inc. and, since April 2012, Alexandria Real Estate Equities, Inc. She is also a member of the board of directors of Keystone Symposia on Molecular and Cellular Biology.